rahulb813/seven-minute-workout/README.md

 ### Sample Tests

-Consider registering through a unique email address and a password and try registering again or try to login using unregistered credentials.
+Consider calculating your BMI and try workouts which will be available in history after finishing one.